By Luca Cacciatore

 Today, many fusionists complain about an increasingly bloated federal government.
 They make a Jeffersonian argument, in that the absence of government is the only way to remedy the situation.
 It’s difficult to comprehend what they aim to conserve politically or societally, other than perhaps some vague form of “individual freedom”.
 More often than not, the only differentiating factor between a fusionist conservative and a classical liberal is that the former is a churchgoer.
 While the electoral element of working with fusionists is a complicated matter, it is clear that we cannot return to their ways in these coming years without dealing the death blow to American conservatism forever.
 Fusionism has lost its utility in conservatism and became ideology, the exact entity we are meant to avoid.
 This aversion is precisely what makes us post-liberals and not “liberal”.
 We look beyond the ideology of fusionism, because conservatism can never be an ideology.
 If reformation is our inherent destiny, then what kind of reforms can we undertake while still conserving our uniquely American conservatism?

 Community, as discussed before, is integral to the American spirit and threatened by our modern, often isolating liberalism.
 By replacing rugged individualism with a focus on improving our communities, we can try to re-discover the positive tendencies of our Puritan forefathers.
 Combining a Protestant work ethic with a type of Catholic social teaching can also make for a strong Christian bulwark against the threat of secularism and state atheism.
-Editors at this blog, Luca Cacciatore and Michael Shinkar explored the matter in several of their pieces.
+Luca Cacciatore explored the matter in several of his pieces.

 Furthermore, there is little more virtuous for a nation than for her people to love labor, and to selflessly toil to bring glory to the name of their communities, and of course, to God.
 Our publication’s Dominic Panarese has written about this as well.
 One area in which we can borrow from Jeffersonianism is the frontier spirit.
 The quest to manifest our own destiny as a people drives innovation and adventurism, without which our nation would never exist to start.
 It is unfortunate that this unbridled masculinity is looked down upon so immensely by the current regime – probably because it threatens their permanent regimental rule.
 However, we must not mistake masculinity for chauvinism – this line of thought has led to the destruction of both.